Domestic Family Violence Lawyers

 Our team of criminal lawyers is committed to understanding the particular details of your case so as to ensure you understand your options, whether or not you have a defence, how strong that defence is and what the best possible outcome in your case is likely to be.
 We are here to guide you throughout the course of your matter and are well equipped to advise you about the likelihood of achieving a successful outcome if you contest your matter.
-We will also advise on whether it is possible to negotiate a resolution to a less serious charge and the steps to take to increase the likelihood of receiving a lighter penalty in the event you decide to plead guilty.
+Our domestic and family violence lawyers will also advise on whether it is possible to negotiate a resolution to a less serious charge and the steps to take to increase the likelihood of receiving a lighter penalty in the event you decide to plead guilty.

 Am I Likely to Go to Jail?

 All violent crimes are treated seriously by the courts and can and do carry significant sentences if you are found guilty.
 Cases involving violence against a family member or partner are viewed particularly dimly by the courts such that harsh penalties are imposed regularly, even to first time offenders.
 The likelihood of jail will depend on the individual circumstances of your case but make no mistake it is often a very real possibility when you are accused of family or domestic violence such that it is critical to engage a domestic violence lawyer to help you prepare your case.

 Some of the important matters Stary Norton Halphen’s lawyers will be able to help you understand include:

 - Whether you have a defence and your prospects of successfully running that defence.

 - When you have been charged with multiple offences and are amenable to pleading guilty to an offence, which charge you should consider offering to plead guilty to and the reasons as to why it is beneficial to you to take that course.

 - How serious the charges you are facing are and the range of penalties you may receive in the event you plead guilty to a charge or a number of charges.